rydmike/flex_color_picker/README.md

 ![ColorPicker default](/resources/ColorPicker01.png)

-If you like you can change the pick item style and size, let's make it circular:
+If you like, you can change the pick item style and size.
+Let's make it circular:

 ```dart
 ColorPicker(
   size: 44,
   borderRadius: 22,

   color: screenPickerColor,
   onColorChanged: (Color color) =>
     setState(() => screenPickerColor = color),
  :
 ),
 ```

-You can use same the `ColorIndicator` Widget that the `ColorPicker` uses internally for selecting a color, as a color indicator.
-For example in a `ListTile` as its trailing property to show the selected color.
-The `ColorPicker` also includes `ColorTools` that you can use to display names of the standard material colors and their shade index, plus optionally a Flutter style Hex color code, we use it in the `ListTile` subtitle property to describe the selected color.
+You can use same the `ColorIndicator` Widget that the `ColorPicker` uses internally as a color indicator.
+Here we use it in a `ListTile` as its trailing property to show the selected color.
+The `ColorPicker` also includes `ColorTools` that you can use to display names of the standard material colors and their shade index value.
+Optionally it can also return a Flutter style Hex color code.
+We use it in the `ListTile` `subtitle` property to describe the selected color.

 ```dart
 ListTile(